Programs & Opportunities

 Since 2014, fellows from sub-Saharan Africa who wish to serve the public through NGOs, community-based organizations, public administration, or as entrepreneurs, have participated in the Mandela Washington Fellowship.
 Fellows are picked to represent their countries through a highly competitive application process and participate in the program at American universities chosen by the U.S. Department of State.

-In summer 2018, Rutgers will offer two training institutes:
+In summer 2018, Rutgers offered two training institutes:

-A civic leadership institute, whose curriculum is developed through a partnership between Rutgers Global, the School of Social Work, and the Center for African Studies.
+A civic leadership institute, whose curriculum was developed through a partnership between Rutgers Global, the School of Social Work, and the Center for African Studies.

-A sustainable business and entrepreneurship institute, whose curriculum is developed through a partnership between Rutgers Global, the Rutgers Business School, and the Department of Chemistry and Chemical Biology.
+A sustainable business and entrepreneurship institute, whose curriculum was developed through a partnership between Rutgers Global, the Rutgers Business School, and the Department of Chemistry and Chemical Biology.

-Each institute will serve a group of 25 fellows.
-Rutgers is the only U.S. host university in 2018 to offer two institutes.
+Each institute served a group of 25 fellows.
+Rutgers was the only U.S. host university in 2018 to offer two institutes.